 - commerce_core_site_path.
 The physical path to the Commerce site.

 - asset_root (optional): The name of the asset folder to which assets will be imported.
 If not provided, the default is Catalogs.

 - -uselegacy (optional).
 Indicates whether the AssetImporter uses the legacy asset system.

 - -byasset (optional).
-Indicates that the file structure from the asset_folder will be kept intact for the import.
-When importing, the default is to create a structure with the products, groups, and finally the assets.
+Indicates that the file structure from the asset_folder is kept intact for the import.
+The default when importing is to create a structure with the products, groups and, finally, assets.

 - -verbose (optional).
 Enables detailed logging of the asset import process.